 For information on how to create a Workspace, see Creating a Workspace.

 What is a Workspace?

-If you plan to monitor more than just your hosting project, then the best practice is to use a new, empty GCP project to host the Workspace and then to add the projects and AWS accounts you want to monitor to your Workspace.
-This lets you choose a good name for your hosting project and Workspace, and gives you a little more flexibility in moving monitored projects between Workspaces.
-The following diagram shows a Workspace W monitoring GCP projects A and B, and AWS account D:
+If you plan to use a Workspace to monitor more than the host project, then the best practice is to use a new, empty Google Cloud project to host the Workspace and then to add the projects and AWS accounts you want to monitor to your Workspace.
+This strategy lets you choose a useful name for your host project and Workspace, and it gives you a little more flexibility in moving monitored projects between Workspaces.
+The following diagram shows Workspace W monitoring Google Cloud projects A and B and AWS account D:

 AWS Connector projects

-The billing account associated with the AWS Connector project is used for Stackdriver Monitoring and Stackdriver Logging charges for the AWS account.
-For more information, see Billing on this page.
+The billing account associated with the AWS connector project is used for Cloud Monitoring and Cloud Logging charges for the AWS account.
+For more information, see Billing.

-In the GCP Console, AWS connector projects appear as regular GCP projects.
-Do not use connector projects for any other purpose, and do not delete them while your Workspace is still connected to their AWS account.
+Don't use AWS connector projects for any other purpose, and don't delete them if your Workspace is connected to your AWS account.

 There is no charge for creating a Workspace.